python-attrs/cattrs/docs/preconf.md

 Bytes are un/structured as base 85 strings.
 Sets are unstructured into lists, and structured back into sets.
 `datetime` s and `date` s are passed through to be unstructured into RFC 3339 by _orjson_ itself.
+Typed named tuples are unstructured into ordinary tuples, and then into JSON arrays by _orjson_.

 _orjson_ doesn't support integers less than -9223372036854775808, and greater than 9223372036854775807.
 _orjson_ only supports mappings with string keys so mappings will have their keys stringified before serialization, and destringified during deserialization.